andrewlin16/duckbot/README.md

     The bot will print out an OAuth URL that can be used to add the bot to your server.

+An example systemd service file is also inculded in this repository as `duckbot.service` to run duckbot as a persistent service on a server.
+The example assumes there is a user named `duck` with the code in `/home/duck/duckbot` and that there is a 'prod' bot config.
+To install duckbot as a systemd service, copy `duckbot.service` to `/etc/systemd/system/` and run `systemctl enable duckbot.service` (may have to run as root).

 License
 -------